snoyberg/snoyman.com/content/blog/hello-nostr.md

 Nostr is a free speech haven.
 It's quite literally impossible to fully silence someone.
 People can theoretically be banned from specific relays, but a banned user could always just use other relays are continue to create new keys.
 There's no KYC process to stop them.
 I've only found one truly vile account so far, and it was easy enough to just ignore.
 This fits very well with my own personal ethos.
 I'd rather people have a public forum to express _any_ opinion, especially the opinions I most strongly disagree with, including calls to violence.
 I believe the world is better for allowing these opinions to be shared, debated, and (hopefully) exposed as vapid.

 The process of zapping is surprisingly engaging.
 The amount of money people send around isn't much.
 The most common zap amount is 21 satoshis, which at the current price of Bitcoin is just about 2 US cents.
 Unless you become massively popular, you're not going to retire on zaps.
-But it's far more meaningful to receive a zap than a like, it means someone parted with something of actual value because you made their day just a little bit better.
+But it's far more meaningful to receive a zap than a like; it means someone parted with something of actual value because you made their day just a little bit better.
 And likewise, zapping someone else has the same feeling.
 It's also possible to tip providers of clients and other tools, which is a fundamental shift from the advertiser-driven web of today.

 I'd love to hear from others about their own experiences!
 Please reach out with your own findings.
 Hopefully we'll all be able to push social media into a more open, healthy, and fun direction.